emmercm/igir/docs/roms/trimming.md

 Igir can detect these files from their signature even if the file extension is wrong.

-If you wish to force trimming detection of other file types (not recommended), you can use the `--trimmed-glob` option like this:
+If you wish to force trimming detection of other file types (not recommended), you can use the `--trimmed-glob <glob>` option like this:

 ```shell
 igir [commands..] --dat <dats> --input <input> --trimmed-glob "*.rom"